 What Can You Do?

 Understanding the potential genetic component of sleep apnea is the first step towards proactive management.
 If you’re asking yourself, “Is sleep apnea genetic in my family?” it’s crucial to be vigilant about your sleep quality and seek professional evaluation if needed.
+Severe sleep apnea is characterized by a significant number of breathing interruptions per hour, which can severely disrupt a person’s sleep despite adequate sleep duration.

 Here are some practical steps you can take: